MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

 ## Mandatory fields for TDS calculation on General Journal, Purchase Journal, Purchase Invoice, Purchase Order.

-- Create General Journal/Purchase Journal
+- Create General Journal or Purchase Journal

 1. Choose the ![img](image/search.jpg)icon, enter **General Journal** or **Purchase Journal**, and then choose the related link.
 2. Select **Vendor** in Account Type and select relevant vendor code in Account No. field.
 Select **G/L Account** in Bal.
 Account Type and select relevant expense account in Bal.
 Account No. field.
 3. Select relevant **TDS Section** on journal line.  **Location Code** and **T.A.N No.** fields should not be blank.

-- Create Purchase Invoice/Purchase Order
+- Create Purchase Invoice or Purchase Order

 1. Choose the ![img](image/search.jpg)icon, enter **Purchase Invoice** or **Purchase Order**, and then choose the related link.
 2. Select **Vendor**, **Location Code** on **Purchase Order** or **Purchase Invoice** header
 3. Select **G/L Account** on **Purchase Order** or **Purchase Invoice** line.
 4. **TDS Section**, **Location Code** and **T.A.N No.** fields should not be blank.

-### TDS to be calculated on Vendor Invoice (through General Journal/Purchase Journal/Purchase Invoice/Purchase Order)
+### TDS to be calculated on Vendor Invoice (through General Journal, Purchase Journal, Purchase Invoice or Purchase Order)

 - In the given scenario, vendor has issued an invoice for INR 50,000 on which 2% TDS is applicable under TDS Section 194C.